 Journalists and policemen’s jobs will soon be a lot easier once Sony’s new Location Porter enjoys widespread use.

-This year Sony has unveiled two new versions of the nimble Location Porter, the RVT-SD200 and RVT-MR200.
-The SD200 is an upgrade of its predecessor while the MR200 can transmit and receive video footage from 12 different locations.
+This year, Sony has unveiled two new versions of the nimble Location Porter: the RVT-SD200 and RVT-MR200.
+The SD200 is an upgrade of its predecessor, offering improved performance and additional features.
+Meanwhile, the MR200 takes things a step further by being able to transmit and receive video footage from up to 12 different locations simultaneously.
+This capability is particularly useful for large-scale events or situations requiring multiple viewpoints.

-All that’s needed is for a monitor to be connected and viola!
+All that’s needed is for a monitor to be connected, and viola!
 You’ve got an instant command center.
-This broad functionality marks an immense leap from the original SD100′s one-on-one use.
+This broad functionality marks an immense leap from the original SD100’s one-on-one use, providing a more versatile and comprehensive solution for real-time video transmission.

 Via Engadget